Housing

 The city offers three free home rehabilitation programs - Help for Homes (H4H), the Code Compliance Assistance Program (CodeCAP), and Paint-a-Thon (PAT).
 For more information on the programs, see the sections below.

 For more information and to see if you are eligible, contact Community Connections at 720-977-5800 or at Housing@ThorntonCO.gov.
 To apply complete the 2025 Home Rehabilitation Program Application linked below.
-Or you can pick up an application at Community Connections 9471 Dorothy Blvd, Thornton, CO 80229.
+Or you can pick up an application at Community Connections at 9471 Dorothy Blvd., Thornton, CO 80229.

 2025 Home Rehabilitation Program Application [PDF/371KB]